aiiie/cram/README.txt

 * Cram now exits with return code ``1`` if any tests failed.

+* If a test exits with return code 80, it's considered a skipped a test.
+This is useful for intentionally disabling tests when they only work on certain platforms or in certain settings.

 * Added ``-q``/``--quiet`` to suppress diff output.

 * The number of tests, the number of skipped tests, and the number of